mikaturunen/javascript-build-essentials/README.md

-# typescript-build-essentials
+# Javascript build essentials

-Repository for build tool chain essentials I commonly use in projects I work.
-From typedefinitions to shared gulpfiles and everything in between.
+In this repository you can find some build essentials I've come to use quite a bit.
+They relate to compiling Jade, Less and TypeScript with Gulp and in general the typings of different framework based stack solutions.